 Source: Flokq

-In Balinese culture, colors convey profound meanings, especially evident in traditional attire.
+In Balinese culture, colors convey profound meanings, especially in traditional attire.
 The colors white and yellow are particularly significant to symbolize purity.
 These colors in the Balinese traditional clothes are seen frequently during religious ceremonies.
 On the other hand, people typically reserve darker shades such as brown, purple, and red for special occasions like weddings, using them to represent depth, passion, and celebration.
 In contrast, they wear black at funerals to symbolize mourning and respect for the deceased.

-When visiting Balinese temples, you don’t need to wear full traditional Balinese attire, but you should follow to a certain level of modesty.
+When visiting Balinese temples, you don’t need to wear full traditional Balinese attire, but you should follow a certain level of modesty.

 Balinese traditional clothes are full of meaning and history.
 Each piece, from the colorful kebayas worn by women to the udeng and saput for men, tells a story.
 The bright colors and detailed patterns aren’t just for show.
 They signify different aspects of life, like social status, religious beliefs, and special occasions.
 The colors white and yellow are particularly significant to symbolize purity.